ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   With this option enabled, the gcc & cpp tools must exist in an accessible system search path and test runner files are always regenerated.

   **Default**: FALSE

-* `use_preprocessor_directives`:

-  After standard preprocessing when `use_test_preprocessor` is used macros are fully expanded to C code.
-Some features, for example TEST_CASE() or TEST_RANGE() from Unity require not-fully preprocessed file to be detected by Ceedling.
-To do this gcc directives-only option is used to expand only conditional compilation statements, handle directives, but do not expand macros preprocessor and leave the other content of file untouched.

-  With this option enabled, `use_test_preprocessor` must be also enabled and gcc must exist in an accessible system search path.
-For other compilers behavior can be changed by `test_file_preprocessor_directives` compiler tool.

-  **Default**: FALSE